dotnet/docs/docs/csharp/language-reference/compiler-options/codepage-compiler-option.md

 ## Remarks
  If you compile one or more source code files that were not created to use the default code page on your computer, you can use the **-codepage** option to specify which code page should be used. **-codepage** applies to all source code files in your compilation.

- If the source code files were created with the same codepage that is in effect on your computer or if the source code files were created with UNICODE or UTF-8, you need not use **-codepage**.
+ If the source code files were created with the same codepage that is in effect on your computer or if the source code files are encoded as Unicode (e.g. UTF-8) with a Byte Order Mark (BOM), you need not use **-codepage**.

  See [GetCPInfo](/windows/desktop/api/winnls/nf-winnls-getcpinfo) for information on how to find which code pages are supported on your system.